oneeve8/kobble-data/content/videonarrativehowto.md

 The Kobble tree is organised into channels, tracks and items. you can organise them however you want and expand and contract them as needed.

-To create your own channel, click the plus sign next to channels in your tree.
-Enter an I’d for Github storage, a title, and a subtitle, then tap done.
+To create your own channel, click the plus sign next to Channels in your tree.
+Enter an ID for Github storage, a title, and a subtitle, then tap done.

 The owner and Repository information is defaulted.